-(g) Self-Insurance
+(h) Self-Insurance

 The Foundation uses a combination of insurance and self-insurance mechanisms to provide for potential liabilities.
 Liabilities associated with the risks that are retained by the Foundation are not discounted and are estimated, in part, by considering historical claims experience and evaluations of outside experts, demographic factors, severity factors, and other actuarial assumptions.
 The estimated accrual for these liabilities could be affected if future occurrences and claims differ from these assumptions and historical trends.
-For the years ended December 31, 2019 and 2018, the self-insurance liability, which is specific to employee healthcare benefits, was \$2,994 and \$2,865, respectively, and is included in accrued and other liabilities in the consolidated statements of financial position.
+As of December 31, 2020 and 2019, the self-insurance liability, which is specific to employee healthcare benefits, was \$3,671 and \$2,994, respectively, and is included in accrued and other liabilities in the consolidated statements of financial position.

-(h) Contributed Services
+(i) Contributed Services

 Contributed services are recognized if the services received either create or enhance long-lived assets, or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-For the years ended December 31, 2019 and 2018, contributed services totaled \$5,833 and \$2,434, respectively, and are included in contributions and other income in the consolidated statements of activities.
+For the years ended December 31, 2020 and 2019, contributed services totaled \$5,375 and \$5,833, respectively, and are included in contributions and other income in the consolidated statements of activities.

-(i) Contributions and Bequests from Unrelated Parties
+(j) Contributions and Bequests from Unrelated Parties